pemcg/manageiq-automation-howto-guide/chapter4/a_little_rails_knowledge.md

 ### Active Record Associations

-Active Record Associations link the Models together in one-to-many and many-to-one relationships that allow us to traverse objects.
+Active Record Associations link the Models together in one-to-many and one-to-one relationships that allow us to traverse objects.

 We can illustrate this by looking at some of the Rails code that defines the _Host_ Active Record: